 Walking into a busy gym can be intimidating, especially if you’re a newbie.
 Struggling through a fast-paced exercise class or trying to make heads or tails out of the multitude of machines, pulleys and other seemingly torturous exercise devices can put the kibosh on morale and make it less likely you’ll continue working out.

-Before you become a fitness casualty of failed New Year's resolutions, take a deep breath and redirect these common, self-defeating thoughts:
+Before you become a fitness casualty, take a deep breath and redirect these common, self-defeating thoughts.

 1. "Everyone's more fit than me."

 It’s hard to feel confident when you first start working out in a new gym, but comparing yourself to others and feeling like you fall short only increases your stress, says Elizabeth Lombardo, author of "Better than Perfect: 7 Strategies to Crush Your Inner Critic and Create a Life You Love."

 “This thought can lead to giving up,” she said.
 "Instead, think of yourself as an inspiration story just waiting to happen."

 What’s more impressive: Someone who is easily fit or someone who loses the weight and transforms his or her body?

 Keep thinking you can’t do something and eventually you will prove yourself right, said Lombardo.